Criedor/wdys_api/README.md

                                                              // ** a set of all existing projects the user owns

-->Creates a new project for a user
+"/projects/create" -> Creates a new project for a user

      post /projects/create